feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 There were also proposals to abolish the taxes on butchering and meat-selling, which were usually held by one revenue farmer.
 It was suggested that they should be replaced by a meat-consumption tax.
 Those opposed said that abolition would lead to illegal abattoirs, which in turn would affect the availability of meat, particularly pork.
 Scarcity of meat would cause great annoyance to members of the European community.
 Moreover, abolishing the tax would affect price more than quality of meat.45 As the natives consumed very little meat, the plan was abandoned.46 In fact, a tax on meat consumption would be effective only in cities with large European and Chinese communities, particularly Batavia.
 However, regulations were adopted which put an end to the revenue farmers monopoly on meat-selling.4” In Batavia, this regulation was imposed from 1864.

-| have given a lengthy description of the small farms in order to consider in what ways they were subject to government legislation, particularly in Batavia. | assume
+I have given a lengthy description of the small farms in order to consider in what ways they were subject to government legislation, particularly in Batavia.
+I assume